return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/reST-kernel-doc-mode.rst

     lorem ipsum

-There is an exception for special section names like "Description:", "Context:" or "Return:", which exists mainly for backward compatibility. nevertheless, it is recommended to add a newline after the colon.
+There is an exception for special section names like "Description:", "Context:" or "Return:", which exists mainly for backward compatibility.
+Nevertheless, it is recommended to add a newline after the colon.

 Beside these *sectioning* of the kernel-doc syntax, reST has it's own chapter,